April 23, 2025

 Brand Comparison: Top 5 Endurance Road Bikes

 Endurance road bikes are one of the most popular road segments in the past years.
 They offer much of the same performance as a more traditional road bike but usually have either a less aggressive geometry, a more compliant frame, or both.
 Endurance road bikes are designed to be more comfortable both in terms of riding position, and frame stiffness.
-Your typical endurance bike will generally put you in a more upright and less stretched out position.
-For many this position is more comfortable and they are able to spend more time without pain on their bike.
+Your typical endurance bike will generally put you in a shorter, and more upright position.
+For many this position is more comfortable and they’re able to spend more time without pain on their bike.
 The endurance spectrum of fit is quite wide.
-Some models are only a few millimeters shorter in reach or taller in stack (or both) compared to the corresponding “race” bike from the same manufacturer.
-Others are significantly different with 10+ mm less reach, […]
+Some models only vary a few millimetres in reach and stack compared to the corresponding “race” bike from the same manufacturer.
+Others are significantly different with 10+ mm less reach, and 10-20mm more stack.
+Picking the right endurance […]